shopsys/shopsys/docs/frontend/page-layout-design.md

 We use `.web__line` to change background with class modifications.
 E.g `class="web__line web__line--grey"`.

 ### Containers
 `.web__container` is centered div straight in `.web__line` with width set by variable `web-width` and it usually has small padding.
-This layout setting allows you confortably change order of these lines, switch on/off lines when you need it.
+This layout setting allows you comfortably change order of these lines, switch on/off lines when you need it.

 You can set `web-width` in variables.less file.